Skip to main content

 Via Covering

 Several technical or production-related demands require the covering / sealing of vias.
-These types of Via covering are possible:
+A basic distinction is made between the following methods:

 • Via Plugging (partially filled)